theleftyonee/Keploy-Session2-Tasks/README.md

 ---

-Built with ❤️ using Next.js, Supabase, and modern web technologies.
+Built with ❤️ by Saksham using Next.js, Supabase, and modern web technologies.